TheQuantPy/quantpy-twitter-bot/README.md

 # quantpy-twitter-bot

 This project utilises Chat GPT to generate twitter (X) posts from a list of quantitative python ideas with a specific template file.
-Tweets will be posted daily.
+Tweets will be posted every 12 hours using apscheduler module in python, callable from the server daemon services.

 ## To Run on Server